Planting Calendar for Phoenix

 If you don’t mind covering plants during frosts you can often have veggies in February and March as well.

 Cool Season Vegetables

-Cool-season vegetables such as include broccoli, cabbage, carrot, lettuce, onion, peas, potato, radish can be planted starting in Mid-September.
+Cool-season vegetables can be planted starting in Mid-September.

 Warm Season Vegetables

-Warm-season vegetables such as green beans, cucumber, melons, pepper, pumpkin, squash, sweet corn, and tomatos need to be covered if planted early as they do not tolerate frost.
-Most people plant warm-season vegetables in mid-Feburary.
-I usually plant the green beans the same time as the sweet peas and cover during frosts.
-Tomatoes though do best if planted in Feburary as they are very susceptible to frost
+Warm-season vegetables need to be covered if planted early because they do not tolerate frost.
+Most people plant warm-season vegetables in mid-February.
+Tomatoes do best if planted in February as they are very susceptible to frost